Home » Recipes » Dessert

 • Toss the apples with the lemon juice, then add the brown sugar, flour, salt, cinnamon and nutmeg and mix well.

-• Bake the apples for 15-20 minutes, and then add the topping.
+• Bake the apples for 15-20 minutes, and then make the topping.

 • For the topping combine the flour, sugar, baking powder and salt mix well.